-1. Courses
+1. Core Courses

-A student can have a course registered as having been passed if the following requirements have been met:
+A student can have a course registered as passed if the following requirements have been met:

-a.
+- a.
 A minimum of 70% attendance at the tutorial group meetings.
 A student who arrives after the official starting time of the meeting or leaves before the ending time of the meeting can be considered not to have attended.
-In order to be admissible for course examination (the admissibility to the course examination), a student must have attended a minimum of 70% of the tutorial group meetings.
-If a student has not complied with the attendance obligation, the grade of the exam will be declared invalid.

-- b.
-A satisfactory assessment and attendance for those practical training sessions that are part of the course (practical training without credits).
-There is an attendance of 100% for the practical sessions.
-A student who arrives after the official starting time of the meeting can be considered not to have attended.
-If a student has not complied with the attendance obligation but has not missed more than one meeting, the student will be able to apply for a compensatory assignment; - c.
-At least a sufficient grade for the final course exam.
+In order to be admissible for course examination, a student must have attended a minimum of 70% of the tutorial groups per course.
+If a student has not complied with the attendance obligation, the grade of the exam will be declared invalid; - b.
+A satisfactory assessment and attendance for the practical training, if applicable.
+A student who arrives after the official starting time of the meeting can be considered not to have attended; - c.
+At least sufficient grades for the final course exam.
 A course exam is passed when a grade of 6.0 or higher has been obtained.